sophiajt/sophiajt.github.io/content/2023-06-26-happy-pride-im-trans.md

 tags = [ "thoughts", "transgender" ]
 +++

-Hi, my name is JT.
-And I'm trans.
+Hi, I'm trans.
 Let's talk about it!

 **Note:** In this blog post, I talk about the medical side of my particular kind of transgender experience.
 If that's not your thing, feel free to skip.